christianblandford/react-daisyui/README.md

 ### Help wanted

-🚨 I am looking for contributors to this project, as I do not have time to build all the components and handle the community on my own. 🚨
+🚨 We are looking for contributors to this project!
+If you have packaging skills, react skills, or Github skills, we would love to work with you! 🚨

-I am somewhat new to deploying npm packages and very new to storybook and plop, I would expecially appreciate any contributions in this area.

 # Installing